OrlinGichev/Bg-Papa/documentation.md

     posts -> all posts with *Detail* button
     new post -> login user can add new post
-    profile : *username* -> user can see profile information
+    profile : *username* -> user can see profile information with **edit** button / edit mode user can save / cancel interests

 ## Registration page

   user have to fill :

     Username
     Email
     Interests